ohare93/claude-setup/README.md

 ### Creating New Agents

-1. Copy an existing agent as starting point
+1. Create a new `.md` file in `agents/`
-2. Modify the frontmatter (name, description, model, color)
+2. Add frontmatter (name, description, model, color)
 3. Write clear instructions and boundaries
 4. Test with representative tasks
-5. Deploy with `./scripts/install.sh`
+5. Plugin marketplace auto-updates on restart

 [Full guide →](agents/README.md)